 Taxpayers who receive virtual currency as a gift will not have any immediate income tax consequences and may have the same basis and holding period as the donor.
 Gifts of virtual currency can be subject to gift tax and generation skipping tax if the value of the cryptocurrency is above the annual and lifetime exclusion amounts.

 Zach gives $20,000 worth of cryptocurrency, a virtual currency, to his sister Alice.
-Alice will need to know Zach’s basis, Zach’s holding period, and the fair market value at the time of the gift.
+Alice will need to know Zach’s basis, Zach’s holding period, and the fair market value of the cryptocurrency at the time of the gift.
 Alice decides to hold onto the cryptocurrency as an investment.

 Alice may use Zach’s basis of $25,000 and his holding period of two years if she sells or exchanges of the cryptocurrency for a gain.
 If, however, Alice sells the cryptocurrency one year later when it is worth $23,000, she will have no gain and no loss on the transaction.